hyprwm/hyprland-wiki/content/Configuring/Monitors.md

 monitor = eDP-1, 2880x1800@90, 0x0, 1, bitdepth, 10, cm, hdr, sdrbrightness, 1.2, sdrsaturation, 0.98
 ```

+The default transfer function assumed on an SDR display for sRGB content is defined by `, cm_srgb_eotf, X`.
+The default (`0`) is the sRGB piecewise function.
+This can be changed to Gamma 2.2 by setting it to `1`.

 ### VRR

 Per-display VRR can be done by adding `, vrr, X` where `X` is the mode from the